zoushipeng/goahead/README.md

 #### Windows

-First open a Windows cmd prompt window and then set your Visual Studio environment variables by running vcvarsall.bat from your Visual Studio installation folder.

-Then run a Windows cmd prompt window and type:

     make

+The make.bat script runs projects/windows.bat to locate the Visual Studio compiler.
+If you have setup your CMD environment for Visual Studio by running the Visual Studio vsvarsall.bat, then that edition of Visual Studio will be used.
+If not, windows.bat will attempt to locate the most recent Visual Studio version.

 ### To Build with Visual Studio